Tool Learning 1 - Use Fuzzilli on Real Targets

 $ cd Targets/Spidermonkey/gecko-dev

-$ git checkout xxx #To firefox branch
+$ git checkout xxx # Switch to the Firefox branch

 $ cd gecko-dev/js/src